 Reconstruction of the Nipple and Areola: Reconstruction of the nipple and areola are performed after your initial Breast Reconstruction surgery.
 Outpatient procedures utilizing local tissue flaps and tattooing techniques may be combined to restore the natural size, projection, and color of the nipple and areola.

 Breast reconstruction is performed under general anesthesia.
 One or more nights in the hospital will be recommended depending on the timing of your mastectomy and the reconstruction technique chosen.

 Recovery from breast reconstruction depends on the techniques used.
 You can generally return to normal daily activities within 7-10 days and your regular routine within 4 weeks.
-Results can be long-term, but weight loss/gain, implant changes, or natural aging may alter your appearance.
+Results can be long term, but weight fluctuations, implant changes, or natural aging may alter your appearance.